 Mute Yourself When Not Speaking

-After your introduction mute your audio until it is your turn to speak again.
-This will silence any interference or frequency that is picked up on the microphone.
+After your introduction, mute your audio until it is your turn to speak again.
+This will silence any interference or frequency noise that is picked up by the microphone.
 It will also eliminate any unexpected background noises of barking dogs, baby cries, doorbell rings, text alerts, and email notifications.

 Assign a Moderator in Advance

 The moderator could very well be the host of the meeting.
 The responsibility of the moderator is to ensure attendance, set the pace, drive the agenda, engage participation, and follow-up.

 This is the most important tip to video conferencing etiquette.
 An itinerary is key to staying on topic and within the allotted time frame.
 Some attendees may decline a meeting invite or be a no show if an agenda is not provided in advance.
 After all, it allows everyone to come prepared to make for a productive meeting now as opposed to setting up a follow-up meeting to get the job done in the future.

 Host to Confirm All Attendees Are Present Before Starting